Facebook tightens privacy to satisfy Irish regulator

 "We would hope that the progress reported in the review will have dealt with the various complaints we have received in relation to Facebook Ireland," Ireland's Data Protection Commissioner Billy Hawkes told a conference call.

-Privacy cases can prove costly for social networking sites like Facebook, which was the first American company to debut with a value of more than $100 billion in its initial public offering in May, before its share price slumped on an uncertain outlook.
+Privacy cases can prove costly for social networking sites like Facebook, which was the first American company to debut with a value of more than $100 billion (61.5 billion pounds) in its initial public offering in May, before its share price slumped on an uncertain outlook.

 PRIVACY RIGHTS